Dissemination - Misrepresentations of Graduate Outcomes data

 - A simple public message welcoming the clarification is published by HESA.

-Where initial engagements do not achieve the desired outcomes, the following further options are open to HESA:
+Where initial engagements do not achieve rectification of the misrepresentation, the following further options are open to HESA:

 - Publicising the fact that a suspected misrepresentation has come to our attention, and that we will be looking into the matter.